 Similarly, investigators from McMaster University in Canada reported that 6-month-old babies who were placed in a participatory music class (like Kindermusik®, Music Together®, or Gymboree® classes) boasted superior communicative gestures and social behavior compared to babies not experiencing the music class.

 Music also improves cognitive skills, teaching even young children about patterns and sequencing, counting, body awareness, and memory.
 In one study, babies as young as 8 months old recognized snippets of a song two weeks after hearing the song.
+In another study that compared cognitive skills of children who had music training versus those who didn’t, the kids who had musical training performed better on some tests of understanding and thinking skills.
+The researchers said this was likely due to the music classes.

 - Let your little one play with instruments—everything from maracas and tambourines to dry beans inside a tightly closed water bottle—will help show cause and effect (shaking the bottle causes it to make noise).